nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-5_documentation-and-reports/p1_develop-documentation-n-reports-in-RStudio/s5_v_using-R-markdown-in-RStudio.md

 > Correct: The knit button creates a shareable HTML report of the R Markdown file.

+### Question 3: A data analyst has code chunks in their R Markdown file.
+How do they appear in an HTML report?

+- [ ] Plain text
+- [x] Generated output
+- [ ] Attachments
+- [ ] HTML code

+> Correct: The code chunks are run and the output appears in the HTML report.

 ## My wrapped keypoints

 In this section, we learned how to use R Markdown in RStudio.
 Here are the key points from the video transcript: